-The Company recorded a provision for loan losses of \$3.0 million during the quarter ended June 30, 2012, due primarily to declines in the value of collateral securing impaired land development loans that are collateral dependent.
-The Company recorded a provision for loan losses of \$5.0 million during the quarter ended March 31, 2012, due primarily to declines in the value of collateral securing impaired loans that are collateral dependent.
-This increase in the ALLL, resulting from the provision for loan loss, was offset by net charge offs of \$26.2 million during the three month period, as the Bank's elimination of the use of specific valuation allowances.
 Prior to the quarter ended March 31, 2012, measured impairments were recorded as specific valuation allowances and carried as contra-assets to reduce a loan's carrying value to fair value.
-When the Bank adopted the Call Report, during the quarter ended March 31, 2012, the cumulative specific valuation allowance that were considered "confirmed losses" were charged-off and netted against their respective loans balances.
+When the Bank adopted the Call Report, during the quarter ended March 31, 2012, the cumulative specific valuation allowances that were considered "confirmed losses" were charged-off and netted against their respective loans balances.
 For collateral dependent loans that are deemed impaired, a "confirmed loss" is defined as the amount by which the loan's recorded investment exceeds the fair value of its collateral.
 If a loan is considered uncollectible, the entire balance is deemed a "confirmed loss" and is fully charged-off.
+During the quarter ended March 31 2012, the Bank recorded net charge offs of \$26.2 million, primarily related to its elimination of the use of specific valuation allowances.

 The Company recorded a provision for loan losses of \$2.5 million during the three month period ended December 31, 2011, due primarily to increases in specific reserves related to impaired commercial real estate loans.
 This increase in the ALLL, resulting from the provision for loan loss, was offset by net charge offs of \$14.8 million during the period, which primarily resulted from the foreclosure or sale of certain impaired collateral dependent commercial and land development loans which were being carried at the fair value of the collateral.